Skip to content

 The Myth of Guaranteed Healing

-My children have experienced their own middle places.
+My children have experienced their own messy middle places.

 Our hearts, years later, after the death of a young friend remain shattered.
 Our relationships ebb and flow as we learn to navigate the instability of our family and what it means to trust again.
 What once felt safe is now full of uncertainty.
 In this space, we have learned to ask confronting questions about faith, healing, and the nature of God himself.